Irakli-linux/wireless-fleet-tracker/README.md

 3. Click the yellow **Import into Compiler** button
 4. Click the **Import** button

+Visit the [Twilio Sync IoT MultiConnect® Dragonfly™ Quickstart](https://www.twilio.com/docs/quickstart/sync-iot/mqtt-multi-tech-multiconnect-dragonfly-sync-iot) to how to get started with Sync for IoT and the MultiConnect®.

 That's it!
 As a reminder, full instructions for this tutorial can be found in the [Fleet Tracker Blueprint](https://www.twilio.com/wireless/blueprints/fleet-tracker/).